 Media: Describe how you will use newspaper and radio

-Incentives: Describe coupons, give-aways, gift certificates
+Incentives: Describe costs and benefits of using coupons, giveaways, and gift certificates

 Refer to the U.S. Census to obtain information